ministryofjustice/network-operations/README.md

 ## About this Repository

 This is the Ministry of Justice [Network Operations teams](https://ministryofjustice.github.io/network-operations) public repository for documentation and team information.
-We are part of [Technology Operations](https://ministryofjustice.github.io/technology-operations/#technology-operations)
+Network Operations are part of [Technology Operations](https://ministryofjustice.github.io/technology-operations/#technology-operations).

 ### Our repositories